jaypyles/obsidian-to-bookstack/README.md

     - Page.md
 ```

-The command would be called as `obsidian_to_bookstack Shelf/Book/Page --page` to delete a page.
+The command would be called as `obsidian_to_bookstack delete Shelf/Book/Page --page` to delete a page.

 ## In Progress